Already a member? Click here to login.

 As diabetes education and care evolves, ADEA has introduced a new credentialling pathway designed to equip aspiring CDEs with the skills, knowledge, and practical experience needed to deliver top-quality diabetes education and care.

-The new pathway is set to roll out as part of ADEA’s transition to a new member services platform, launching in November 2024.
+The new pathway is set to roll out as part of ADEA’s transition to a new member services platform, launching in late 2024.

 This platform will streamline the credentialling process, providing new tools and resources to support members on their journey to becoming CDEs.